What role for the European economy in a changing world? What dynamics? What forces are involved?

 Free movement is a fundamental asset for the hospitality industry.
-It must be protected by implementing policies that preserve Europe's sovereignty, that - in fiscal, digital, trade and monetary terms - make it possible to invent a sustainable economic and social pact and, at the same time, to ensure security.
+It must be protected by implementing policies that preserve Europe's sovereignty and - in fiscal, digital, trade and monetary terms - make it possible to invent a sustainable economic and social pact and, at the same time, to ensure security.
 However, the European Union was not made for security.
-After the failure of the European Defence Community in 1954, we have bypassed politics and strategy through law and the market.
+Since the failure of the European Defense Community in 1954, we have bypassed politics and strategy through law and the market.

 Is this impossible for Europe?

-It can be seen that the results of populist attempts are unconvincing.
-Brexit has brought the United Kingdom into a black hole situation.
+It is clear that the results of populist attempts are unconvincing.
+Brexit has sucked the United Kingdom into a black hole.
 Populists brought Italy back into recession and Spain, with Catalan independence, woke up the Far Right with Vox.

 It is a Europe of concrete policies including the large market, the Schengen area, travel, security and the response to the root causes of populism.
-This cause is the destabilization of the middle classes through globalization, the digital revolution and insecurity.
+The causes are the destabilization of the middle classes through globalization, the digital revolution and insecurity.

-The main issues are the exit or not of Europe from history and the preservation of a model of freedom, which is a model that has founded many of the values of your industry.
+The main challenges are whether or not Europe exits history and the preservation of a model of freedom, which is a model that has founded many of the values of your industry.

-Notre Dame,represents the 13th century, the Renaissance of Europe.
-I would remind you that in the 13th century, Europe lagged behind the Muslim and Chinese world.
+Notre Dame represents the 13th century, the Renaissance of Europe.
+In the 13th century, Europe lagged behind the Muslim and Chinese worlds.
 Yet it is Europe that invented capitalism, the modern state and, in the long run, democracy.
 It did so by rediscovering its ancient roots and building on the values of Christianity.
 Europe is capable of inventing a new enlightenment and a new intellectual and moral birth.

 Already signed up?
 Already signed up?
 Already signed up?
 Already registered?
 Login!